lkmx/dojo/_/classification.md

 # Classification

-The technology landscape is vast and varied, with numerous components working in tandem to bring ideas to life.
+The technology landscape is vast and varied, with numerous components working interconnected to bring ideas to life.
 A useful way to understand and categorize these components is to view them through the lens of their primary function and phase in an operational cycle.
 This approach can be divided into three primary stages: Design, Development, and Execution.
 While this classification originated in the software domain, its versatility provides clarity across various technological contexts.

 ## Lifecycle